Base-Ten Block Party

 - Reinforce the connection that each address indicates where a place is, with numbers and word descriptions.

 - Explain that when we write numbers in expanded form it’s like giving more details about an address.
 Expanded form is when we take numbers apart to show the value of each number’s place.
-In contrast, numbers written in standard form are just the digits in each place.
+In contrast, writing numbers in base-ten numerals means we write the number keeping each digit in its corresponding place value.

 - Divide students into three “block party” neighborhood teams: the red “hundreds” team, green “tens” team, and blue “ones” team.